kishlayjeet/Python-Cheatsheet/readme.md

 To contribute, please follow these steps:

 1. Fork the repository and create a new branch for your changes.
-2. Make your changes to the cheatsheet file.
+2. Make your changes to the cheatsheet.
 3. Test your changes to ensure they are working properly.
 4. Submit a pull request to the main repository and wait for the review.